ClimbsRocks/machineJS/README.md

 5. Please don't run any other Python scripts while this is running.

 ## The Current State Of Advanced Options:
-- `--alreadyFormatted`: if your data has already been formatted.
+- `--alreadyFormatted`: A boolean value 'true' or 'false', noting if your data has already been formatted.
 Useful if you're just tweaking parameters and don't want to repeat the oftentimes time-expensive data formatting process again.
+- `--join`: a path to a data file that will be joined in with your training and testing data, in the same way you'd join SQL tables.
 - `--kagglePredict`: see above (Format of Prediction File).
 - `--dev`: This flag indicates that you are doing engineering work on ppComplete itself.
 It does things like:
   a) set the number of iterations to 1